REPORTS & TECHNICAL PAPERS

 Leighton Gall, Dave Lovekin, Rebecca Pearce, Emily Smejkal

-This Roadmap outlines a plan to advance ultradeep geothermal power—that is, geothermal systems with depths greater than 5 km—to commercial operation in Canada.
+A roadmap outlining a plan to advance ultradeep geothermal power to commercial operation in Canada.

 Polycrisis Research and Action Roadmap